-The second part of the fourth portion treats "De causa Meteororum Efficiente."
+The second part of the fourth portion treats " De causa Meteororum Efficiente."
 This is either supernatural or natural, ordinary, good or bad, heavenly or elementary.
 The virtue of the sun is light, motion, heat.
 The sun gives light to the stars, a theory curiously illustrated by a diagram, page 189.
 This seems to show that Fludd still held to the geocentric theory, the earth being represented as the centre of the universe.
 The author then treats of the angelic existences, their various names as given by Cabalistic philosophers.
-The question whether angels or dæmons were incorporeal, or if they had bodies of thinner or grosser air, is next discussed.
-This subject and the nine orders have been already treated of in the "Historia."
-Fludd's idea seems to have been that the different planets were occupied by inferior sorts of angels or good dæmons, whom he calls "Lunares," "Joviales," "Mercuriales," even "Solares."
-These latter must indeed be of the salamandrine nature.
-To each Zodiacal sign is attached a guardian-Malchidael, Aries; Asmodel, Taurus; Ambriel, Gemini, &c.

-The four archangels guard the cardinal points, and have power over the four winds.
+The question whether angels or dæmons were incorporeal, or if they had bodies of thinner The four archangels guard the cardinal points, and have power over the four winds.
 Seraphim have power over fire; Cherubim over air; "Tharsis" over water; Ariel over earth.
 Angels also rule the seventy divisions of the earth.
 The evil angels are also fully described in their powers and offices.
 A very curious illustrative chart is given at page 267.
 It represents the operations of the four archangels at the four cardinal points.
 Here, again, the "round world" is the centre of all.
 The "Philosophia Sacra" concludes with a series of experiments in natural science.

 A considerable interval elapsed before the concluding work of Fludd was published.
 This is the "Philosophia Moysaica."
 It was issued at Gouda in 1638, the year after Fludd's death.
-It had been fully prepared by him for the press, and it would appear that the English version, printed at London "for Humphrey Moseley, at the Prince's Arms, in St. Paul's Churchyard, 1659," was translated by the author.
+It had been fully prepared by him for the press, and it would appear that the English version, printed at London " for Humphrey Moseley, at the Prince's Arms, in St. Paul's Churchyard, 1659," was translated by the author.
 This was issued in two sections, the latter having a subsidiary title-page.
 The emblem on the first part of the English edition is the device and motto, "Ich Dien," referring to "The Prince's Arms"; the device on the second is threefold-the crowned thistle, the crowned rose, and the crowned harp.
 The Latin edition has also an emblematic frontispiece, which in some copies is inserted as a plate between the half-title and the title.
 The Latin edition of the "Philosophia Moysaica" has a title different from that of the English.
 The motto is Colossians i.
-15. 16, "Christ is the image of the invisible God, the first-born of every creature," &c.
-The plate on the title consists of a series of four greater and lesser circles, with two half-circles beneath.
+15, 16. " Christ is the image of the invisible God, the first-born of every creature," &c.
+The plate on the title consists of a series of four greater and lesser circles, with two halfcircles beneath.
 They are all shaded.
 The plate is also prefixed again to the title and explained.
-The half circles-the one plate is labelled "Dionysius," a man walking in darkness; the other, "Apollo," a nimbused figure lifting up a naked man by his hands-irradiated.
+The half circles -the one plate is labelled "Dionysius," a man walking in darkness; the other, "Apollo," a nimbused figure lifting up a naked man by his hands-irradiated.
 The whole is to represent the divine power and method in dispelling the darkness of chaos.
 The whole work is clearly printed in double columns.